GrailFinder/gf-lt/README.md

 Ctrl+j: if chat agent is char.png will show the image; then any key to return Ctrl+a: interrupt tts (needs tts server)
-Ctrl+q: cycle through mentioned chars in chat, to pick persona to send next msg as
+Ctrl+q: cycle through mentioned chars in chat, to pick persona to send next msg as Ctrl+x: cycle through mentioned chars in chat, to pick persona to send next msg as (for llm)
 ```

 #### setting up config